MaximKirsch/angular-workshop/topic-03/topic.md

-# 3. Generated Structures
+# 3. Generating your first component

-Angulars Architecture after running the generate cmd
+Generating reusable components in Angular using it's CLI